 Employees with questions or concerns about discrimination based on sex, including sexual harassment should contact the Superintendent, the district Title IX coordinator.
-Employees with questions or concerns about discrimination on the basis of a disability should contact Dr. Veronica Gutierrez.
+Employees with questions or concerns about discrimination on the basis of a disability should contact Jana Kieschnick, the district ADA/Section 504 coordinator.
 Questions or concerns relating to discrimination for any other reason should be directed to the Superintendent.